Financial period close workspace

 Financial period close configuration page

-Before you can use the Financial period close workspace, you must configure the process in Microsoft Dynamics 365 for Finance and Operations by using the Financial period close configuration page.
+Before you can use the Financial period close workspace, you must configure the process using the Financial period close configuration page.
 (Click General ledger > Period close > Financial period close configuration.)

 On the Resources tab, you define the people who are involved in the closing processes.
 Any employee who will be responsible for a closing task must first be assigned here.
 You must also specify the employee's view of the workspace.
 The following options are available: